astrotars/stream-flutter/README.md

 For brevity, when we need to drop down to native code, we'll only focus on Android.
 You can find the corresponding iOS code to see how things are implemented.

-This branch (master) contains the final product.
-If you'd like to see the end result, please see the `README.md` in the `backend` and `frontend` directories to get going.
+Part 2 contains the final product.
+If you'd like to skip the tutorials and see the end result, please see the `README.md` in the `backend` and `frontend` directories on that branch to get going.
 You can find each part of this series by the corresponding git branch or click a link below:

 * [Part 1](https://github.com/nparsons08/stream-flutter/tree/1-social)
 * [Part 2](https://github.com/nparsons08/stream-flutter/tree/2-messaging)